The-Dreadnought/Prometheus-Network/README.md

 build scripts to build the code, you'll need to [install this plugin in your Rust environment](https://github.com/rust-lang/rustfmt).
 (We use the stable version, not the nightly version.)

-Some Linux distributions (notably Ubuntu ≥16.04 Desktop) have an incompatibility with SubstratumNode.
+Some Linux distributions (notably Ubuntu ≥16.04 Desktop) have an incompatibility with Prometheus Network.
 If you think you might be affected, see [The Port 53 Problem] for more information.

 If you're using Windows, you'll need to run the build scripts using `git-bash`.
 If you've cloned this repository, you